sts10/lemire_nearly_divisionless_random/readme.markdown

 I read MacCárthaigh comment through at least three times, picking up the tiniest bit of new knowledge each time.
 I got frustrated when it was immediately clear to me what was happening and I got up and did other things.
 I cursed my curiosity, my lack of CS knowledge... cursed how I understood _just a little bit_ of it.
 With my attitude settled, I went slow and took each section of the comment in turn.

 I also started throwing some Rust code in a playground, figuring I'd attempt an example of rolling a single 6-sided die as a way to learn.

+## A note about Lemire and Rust

+Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently [took at least some ideas from Lemire back in 2018 for version 0.5.0](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
+So it's not like I'm doing anything novel by implementing this algorithm in Rust.
+And in fact my ability to read Rust code isn't good enough to find where Lemire's work is used in the library.

 ## Part 1: Unfair dice